MohandAcherir/Qdiv7/articles/format_string.md

 "HelloAA" is before ```%n``` and has length 6.

-And here's another interesting one slightly different:
+And here's a slightly different one:

 ```printf("Hello%nAA%n", &some_variable1, &some_variable2);```.\